Main Characters | Hero Association (S-Class Heroes) | Villains and Monsters (Monster Association) | Others

 - Time to Unlock More True Potential: You've got to hand it to him, he trains really hard to try and give Saitama a challenge.
 Not that it helps, mind, but still he goes off to train and get more abilities after almost every defeat.
 And then when he decides Hard Work Hardly Works and to just eat a Monster Cell?
 He cooks it first thinking it'd just be common sense, and winds up just having really bad diarrhea instead.

 - Unknown Rival: Although he declares himself to be Saitama's rival, the difference in strength is obvious and Saitama even has a difficult time remembering his name (he calls him "Cross of Bones Panic").
+Sonic's persistence and constant attacks on Saitama eventually payed off as Saitama is capable of remembering his name in the Blizzard Group arc.

 - Villain Respect: While Sonic can't stand the fact that he keeps losing to Saitama and trains hard to defeat him, Sonic is one of the few individuals that takes Saitama and his power seriously.